How to Start Your Own Extracurricular Club

-This is not to say that a precocious underclassman couldn’t ever be in a position where it made sense to found a club.
+However, this is not to say that a precocious underclassman couldn’t be in a position to found a club.
 Maybe you’re a 14-year-old foreign language savant who speaks fluent French and is disappointed to discover that his or her new high school doesn’t participate in The National French Contest.
 In this instance, it would make perfect sense to dive right in.

 What purposes can a club serve?

-There are many reasons a high school student would start a club:
+There are many reasons a high school student would start a club to:

-- To raise awareness or money for a charitable cause.
+- Raise awareness or money for a charitable cause.

-- To engage in academic competition at the local, state, or national level.
+- Engage in academic competition at the local, state, or national level.

-- To enjoy a preferred activity with likeminded peers.
+- Enjoy a preferred activity with likeminded peers.

-- To challenge themselves by attempting to create something from scratch.
+- Challenge themselves by attempting to create something from scratch.

 What club should I start?